-Okay, so, now the wireless portion of a wireless trackball mouse means that the trackball mouse itself can be connected to your laptop or PC using wireless connectivity, such as Bluetooth, Wi-Fi, or some simple 2.4 GHz wireless connection.
+Okay, so, now the wireless portion of a wireless trackball mouse means that the trackball mouse itself can be connected to your laptop or desktop computer using wireless connectivity, such as Bluetooth, Wi-Fi, or some simple 2.4 GHz wireless connection.

 It is nothing too complicated they want this portion is basically the same as what you find in a traditional wireless mouse or trackpad.
 Now the main feature of a trackball mouse is that you do not require a lot less movement in order to facilitate the movement of our cursor across the screen.